- Core Idea 1: Number Properties

 - Collect, organize, display, and interpret data about themselves and their surroundings.

-- Represent and interpret data using pictographs, bar graphs, tally charts, Venn diagrams, and other representations.
+- Represent data using tables, line plots, bar graphs, and pictographs.